GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The notions of correctness in mathematics and programs are different.
-A mathematical model must be consistent; it need not match reality (be correct), and it need not be complete (in the formal sense).
-A program model must be consistent; it must match reality; and it must be complete (in the sense that it reacts gracefully to all inputs).
+> ### The main activity of programming is not the origination of new independent programs, but in the integration, modification, and explanation of existing ones.
 >
-> ~ *Daniel T. Barry*
+> ~ *Terry Winograd*

 ---
 ## 🏎 Quick Facts